aashan10/grawl/Readme.md

 Once this command runs, you'll have `grawl` binary in your `$GOPATH/bin` directory (usually `$HOME/go/bin`)

 If you want this binary globally, make sure to include `export PATH="$PATH:$HOME/go/bin"` in your shell configuration file
+> You can find your `GOPATH` by running `go env` command.
+You can follow the [official docs](https://go.dev/wiki/SettingGOPATH) to set up the proper environment according to your operating system.

 ### Usage